jonas-weimar/pinkie/README.md

 ```

 ### One Nearest Neighbour (1NN) Classifier
-"The most intuitive nearest neighbour type classifier is the one nearest neighbour classifier
+"The most intuitive nearest neighbour type classifier is the 1NN classifier
 that assigns a point x to the class of its closest neighbour in the feature space [...]." ~ Wikipedia, 27.
 Oct.
 2018.
 ```python
   from pinkie.knn import Classifier